LittleFox2024/Appstore/README.md

 ## License

-The content in this repository belongs to Apple Inc. If there are any copyright concerns, please contact for removal.
+The content in this repository belongs to Apple Inc. But they made it public... so as far as I know its legal to study these (but dont use them in your own stuff!)

 ---

-*Remember: Always disable sourcemaps in production! 😉*
+*Remember: Always disable sourcemaps in production!*

 ## Related